smrey/SMP2/README.md

 whether the sample has passed or failed is printed out to a QC file.

-Script 1_CRUK.sh runs once for each sample on the run.
+Script 1_CRUK.sh runs once for each sample on the sequencing run.

 Once all samples have had adapters trimmed and fastqc run, script 2 can be automatically launched.
 If this is not required, line 99